 angular size in radians= (actual size of object) / (distance to object)

 The gravitational disruption of a smaller intruder galaxy passing through the Cartwheel Galaxy compressed the interstellar gas and dust -causing a wave of star formation to move out from the impact point like a ripple across the surface of a pond at ~200,000 mi/hr.
 The wave of new star formation from the head-on collision has produced the ring-like structure seen in the optical image to the left.

 - 1. In the Hubble image above, the bright blue knots represent areas of new star formation.
 How do the locations of the majority of X-ray sources compare to these areas?

 - 2. Using the information above and your answer to #14, determine how long ago the collision of galaxies may have occurred.
 (1 light year = 5.87849981 x 1012 miles)

-- 3. From your comparison of the x-ray and optical images of the Cartwheel Galaxy, does it seem to have an AGN?
+Comparing the X-ray and optical images of the Cartwheel Galaxy, does the galaxy seem to have an AGN?
 Explain.

 - 4. Use the information provided, your analysis, and the chart of stellar life spans below to explain what types of objects each of the X-ray sources might be.
 You may have a different answer depending upon the location of the x-ray source (i.e. along the ring, within the ring, outside the ring).